MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-pad-flow.md

    - Restart the service on your device.

-## Run desktop flows via console run URLs
+## Run desktop flows via URL

 Power Automate, apart from triggering flows through the console, flow designer and cloud flows, enables you to run desktop flows using console run URLs.

 You can use URLs to trigger desktop flows through many different sources, such as browsers, the Windows Run application, and the Command Prompt.
 If a triggered flow requires input variables, the console will ask you to populate the appropriate values.

-By default, Power Automate always prompts you to confirm the triggering of a desktop flow via a URL.
-To disable this functionality, navigate to the console settings and disable the option **Display confirmation dialog when invoking flows via URL**.
+By default, Power Automate always prompts you to confirm the triggering of a desktop flow via URL.
+To disable this functionality, navigate to the console settings and disable the option **Display confirmation dialog when invoking flows via URL** or modify the [appropriate Windows registry entry](governance.md#disable-confirmation-when-invoking-power-automate-desktop-flows-via-url).

 ![Screenshot of the Prompt me before running flows triggered by URL option in the console settings.](media/run-flow-url/console-run-url-console-settings.png)